nlp-tlp/iof-maintenance-class/README.md

 ![Alt text](images\mwo-description.svg)

-First we will look at the paper online.
+First we will **look at the paper online**.
 A copy of the paper is available

 https://content.iospress.com/articles/semantic-web/sw233299?resultNumber=0&totalResults=10&start=0&q=hodkiewicz&resultsPageSize=10&rows=10